 You’ll notice as you’re using the Help system that some words or phrases are linked (blue).
 And where you are directed when you click a link may change.

 Some links have a dotted underline.
 Those will show you a preview of what the word or phrase is referring to.

 Other links will take you to another section of the Help system if there is a topic dedicated to it.

 And still, other links will open things for you, such as the settings in System Settings.

 So, pay attention to those linked words and phrases for additional help within the Help system.

 The built-in Help system on macOS is there for you when you need it.
-It offers a ton of information about most anything you need on your Mac.
+It offers a ton of information about almost anything you need on your Mac.
 And if you’re a new Mac user, it’s a great tool to keep in mind when you need a little help.

-Have you checked out the Help system on your Mac yet and if so, has it answered your questions?
+Have you checked out the Help system on your Mac yet, and if so, has it answered your questions?
 Let us know your thoughts on the feature in the comments below!